Lorri Bauman

-Lorri A. Bauman is a former American basketball player for the Drake Bulldogs.
-She was the first woman in NCAA history to score 3,000 points and at one time held the record for NCAA Division 1 women's basketball points scored in a career; the record has been successively broken by Patricia Hoskins, Jackie Stiles and Kelsey Plum, with Brittney Griner and Kelsey Mitchell also surpassing Bauman's career total.
+Lorri A. Bauman is an American former basketball player for the Drake Bulldogs.
+She was the first woman in NCAA history to score 3,000 points and at one time held the record for NCAA Division 1 women's basketball points scored in a career; the record has been successively broken by Patricia Hoskins, Jackie Stiles, Kelsey Plum, Brittney Griner, Kelsey Mitchell and most recently Caitlin Clark also surpassing Bauman's career total.

 Early years

 Bauman began playing basketball at age 10 in a Salvation Army league.
 She gained notoriety while playing for Des Moines East High School in the late 1970s.
 She scored 3,010 points in high school and led Des Moines East to Iowa state championship in 1979.
 She averaged 48 points a game as a high school senior.